lupyuen/lupyuen.github.io/src/rewind.md

 function build_commit { ...

   ## Build and Test This Commit
-  ## And capture the Build / Test Output into a Log File
+  ## And capture the Build-Test Output into a Log File
   run_job \
     $log $timestamp \
     $apps_hash $nuttx_hash \